junxit/us-congress-bills-111/bill.md

   - **(5)** any findings in the most recently completed audit conducted with respect to the Law Library or Program funds or investments.
 - **(f)** *Authorization of Appropriations* In addition to any other amounts authorized to be appropriated to the Librarian of Congress for the Law Library of Congress for a fiscal year, there are authorized to be appropriated for deposit into the account established under subsection (d) an amount equal to 40 percent of the amount of the donations accepted by the Library of Congress Trust Fund Board in support of the Program under subsection (c)(1) during the previous fiscal year.

 ## § 5.
-Sense of Congress Regarding Role and Status of Law Library of Library of Congress

-It is the sense of Congress that the Librarian of Congress should make decisions regarding the financing and operation of the law library of the Library of Congress, the maintenance of its collections, and the access of the public to its collections in a manner that preserves the role and status of the law library as the Nation’s law library.

-## § 5.
 Designation of Law Library of Library of Congress as National Law Library

 The law library of the Library of Congress shall be known and designated as the “National Law Library”, and any reference to the law library of the Library of Congress in any law, rule, regulation, or document shall be deemed to be a reference to the National Law Library.